CKEditor 5 features survey!

 firstname.lastname@example.org where you can check each package’s changelog.

-Last but not least, we are getting an enormous amount of feedback on all possible channels (mainly on GitHub and Gitter) for which we are extremely grateful.
+Last but not least, we are getting an enormous amount of feedback on all possible channels (mainly on GitHub).
 The sooner we learn about your use cases, the more we can adjust CKEditor 5 to handle them, so do not hesitate to let us know what you think about our work!

 Don’t forget about the CKEditor 5 features survey and you are most welcome to discuss the new features we are working on in relevant GitHub repositories.
 Thank you for your help!